kksgandhi/personal_site/conference prep.md

 tags: []
 ---

 Conferences are overwhelming.
-It's helpful to prep a few things beforehand so you can fall back to them when your brain is much.
+It's helpful to prep a few things beforehand so you can fall back to them when your brain is mush.

  - What are my goals?
 Are there people I want to meet?
 Do I have a project for which I need a collaborator?
  - What's my elevator pitch?
 What have I worked on that's interesting, and why?